Towcester conveyancing FAQs

 Disbursements are the costs payable as part of a conveyancing transaction, incurred on your behalf, for example HM Land Registry fees or indemnity policies.
 Legal fees are for the legal work carried out by the solicitor.

-Our fees for buying or selling a house in Towcester are fixed, so for a standard transaction, what we quote is what you pay
+Your fees for buying or selling a house in Towcester are fixed, so for a standard transaction, what you are quoted is what you pay

 Calculate the conveyancing fees for your Towcester home move

 Our conveyancing fees calculator can give you a comprehensive conveyancing quote with a detailed breakdown of all fees, costs and disbursements for your Towcester sale or purchase.

 Will I need property searches when buying a property in Towcester?

 Conveyancing searches are detailed enquiries submitted to a number of authorities by Towcester conveyancing solicitors to identify issues affecting the home you want to buy.
 Lenders also usually require conveyancing searches to be purchased.

 How long does leasehold conveyancing take in Towcester?